 The best 55-inch TVs are perfect for enjoying 4K quality in a room where larger TVs might not make sense.
 Fortunately, many of the best TVs out there come in the 55-inch size.
 Whether it's your main TV in the living room or a second TV in a bedroom, a great 55-inch model will deliver all of the smart TV features you want, a screen big enough to take advantage of 4K picture quality, and it will do it for less money than those larger sets.

 According to our ‘what size TV should you buy’ guide, a 55-inch TV is well-suited for rooms where people are seated 4.6 feet from the TV, making this an ideal screen size for apartments, dorms and smaller homes.
-55-inch TVs also fit nicely in bedrooms.
-If a 55-inch TV sounds just right for you, there are plenty of options available to choose from.
+But what smart features are important, and what can you expect in terms of picture quality, sound and ease of installation?

 - Still shopping?
 Our TV buying guide has the 9 things you need to know

-And we've got plenty of 55-inch sets to recommend.
-Whether you’re looking for a premium smart TV with incredible picture quality, an outdoor TV that can survive the basic elements, or a budget set that will save you a bundle, we've got advice backed up by hours of in-house lab testing and in-depth evaluation.
+If a 55-inch TV sounds just right for you, there are plenty of options available to choose from.
+Whether you’re looking for a premium smart TV with incredible picture quality, an outdoor TV that can survive the elements, or a budget set that will save you a bundle, we've got advice backed up by hours of in-house lab testing and in-depth evaluation.